andrewrnoel87/andrewrnoel87.github.io/_posts/2023-11-20-Lambda_ Functions.markdown

 # Notes

+- The main use case for __lambda__ is defining a function where it is going to be used.

 - In Python, __lambda__ functions can have any number of arguments.

 Here is an example of a __lambda__ function with multiple parameters: